 Research

-My research is primarily concerned with the history of modern philosophy, focusing especially on Immanuel Kant (1724–1804) and the German tradition of transcendental philosophy in the nineteenth and early twentieth centuries.
+My research is primarily concerned with the history of modern philosophy, focusing especially on Immanuel Kant (1724–1804) and the tradition of transcendental philosophy in the nineteenth and early twentieth centuries.

 Research Projects